scyrill/inf380p.github.io/_posts/scyrill/2021-12-09-final-project-writeup.md

     \n 6  = Discharge Diagnosis
     \n 7  = Word Frequencies
     \n 8  = Patient Notes
+    \n 9  = Help
     \n """)

   if user_wants == '7':
     word_frequencies(notes)
+  elif user_wants == '9':
+    print("""To understand this program, input a number that corresponds with the information that you would want to know.
+    \n If you have selected #7, please input the a number that you want to start on.
+You will be prompted to enter another number, which will be the ending point, for this just input another number to return results.""")

   elif user_wants == '8':
     patient_info = input("""What would you like to know?
     \n 1 = Number of Notes